bxparks/AceButton/README.md

 boilerplate code.
 The user does not have to override a class.

-In more complex applications involving larger number of `AceButton` and `ButtonConfig` objects, it is often useful for the `EventHandler to be an object instead of a simple function pointer.
+In more complex applications involving larger number of `AceButton` and `ButtonConfig` objects, it is often useful for the `EventHandler` to be an object instead of a simple function pointer.
 This is especially true if the application uses Object Oriented Programming (OOP) techniques for modularity and encapsulation.
 Using an object as the event handler allows additional context information to be injected into the event handler.

-To support OOP techniques, AceButton Version 1.6 adds:
+To support OOP techniques, AceButton v1.6 adds:

 * `IEventHandler` interface class
     * contains a single pure virtual function `handleEvent()`